MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 Being students at the MCT program is now a condition we've gotten accustomed to as our first term is gradually coming to an end.
 Usually we get some sort of assignments to solve every week, and most likely we will spend way too much time solving it.
 So when the last assignment was announced we decided to get extra ambitious and spend even more time on it, making sure our personal lives and sanity would be completely ruined come Christmas.

-We decided to use our recently aquired Python skills to build a program that could mix a multitrack recording.
+We decided to use our recently acquired Python skills to build a program that could mix a multitrack recording.
 With homebrew FX and everything you'd need, basically making a tiny Python-DAW except for a nice GUI.
 That would have made it too slick, we wanted this to be pure code.

+The code for this project is available [here.](https://github.com/wnetzel/MCT-teamA-2021/tree/main/Python%20Assignment%205/Part%202)

 # **The Music**

 In order to mix anything, we needed some music.
 And as our sanity was already slipping, we skipped this part until we had a program up and running.
 When time came to create the music our minds was so entrenched in lines of code that we almost had to write a Python program which could write music for us.

-The solution was to pick some files from an old unreleased project of Arvids band Misha Non Penguin, and then take away all processing and writing them out as mono files.
+The solution was to pick some files from an old unreleased project of Arvid's band Misha Non Penguin, and then take away all processing and writing them out as mono files.

 We ended up with five tracks: